All posts by happyholistichealth

 EFT (Emotional Freedom Technique) or Tapping, is an effective method that combines ancient Chinese acupressure techniques with modern psychology.
 Incredibly simple at its basic level it can be done by anyone, anywhere in a couple of minutes.

 Simply tapping with two fingers on the ribs on the right side of the body over the liver stimulates liver processes.
 Watch this short video for a demonstration.
-(Note that it’s posted backwards and shows her tapping the wrong side!
+(Note that it’s posted backwards and shows her tapping the left side, the wrong side!
 It must be the RIGHT side)

 Massaging your hands and feet daily stimulates a number of acupressure points that help keep your liver strong and healthy.
 According to EEM practitioner Rose Mattax the most effective point is in the “V” where the big toe meets the second toe on the top of the foot at the base of the metatarsal bridge.
 Massage this source point of Liver chi several times a day.